practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 <br/>

-## WebAssembly (Wasm)
+## The WebAssembly (Wasm) virtual machine

-There's another (cheap) possibility to run the microbenchmark program on node.js, and that is compiling it into a WebAssembly binary file (~.wasm), which is then being called from a machine generated JavaScript file: [Node.js with WebAssembly](https://nodejs.org/en/learn/getting-started/nodejs-with-webassembly) (*)
+There's another (cheap) possibility to run the microbenchmark program on node.js, and that is compiling it into a WebAssembly binary file (~.wasm), which is then being called from a machine generated JavaScript file: [Node.js with WebAssembly](https://nodejs.org/en/learn/getting-started/nodejs-with-webassembly)

-I took the [C version](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C/random_streams_for_perf_stats.c) of the microbenchmark program ("speed part" only) **unchanged**, and compiled it to a WebAssembly binary file with the help of the **Emscripten** compiler toolchain, which is using the LLVM compiler infrastructure.
+I took the [C version](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C/random_streams_for_perf_stats.c) of the microbenchmark program ("speed part" only) **unchanged**, and compiled it to a WebAssembly binary file with the help of the [Emscripten](https://emscripten.org/) compiler toolchain, which is using the LLVM compiler infrastructure.

-The Emscripten compiler is being called from the emcc (Emscripten Compiler Frontend), and which "is effectively a drop-in replacement for a standard compiler like gcc or clang": [Emscripten Compiler Frontend (emcc)](https://emscripten.org/docs/tools_reference/emcc.html)
+The Emscripten compiler is being called from the emcc (Emscripten Compiler Frontend), and "is effectively a drop-in replacement for a standard compiler like gcc or clang": [Emscripten Compiler Frontend (emcc)](https://emscripten.org/docs/tools_reference/emcc.html)

 For convenience, I installed the Emscripten compiler with the Homebrew package manager (again):